 As I entered the house, I noticed more things were out of place.
 The trash can was sitting in the kitchen.
 There was crud all over the stairs.
 And the hand rail bracket (the one that had stripped screws and I couldn’t remove) was ripped out of the wall.
 What was going on?

 I climbed the stairs to find a surprise.
 My Dad had been to the house.

 And the bathroom was bare.
 The toilet, vanity, and baseboards were gone.
 And he’d put cement board down so I could get started with the tile.

 He’d already put one tile in place (in case I needed a hint for what I was supposed to do next?) on the floor.

 It looks like I’m finally going to remodel one of my bathrooms.
 Of course, this particular bathroom is my guest bath.
-The one I’d been using while I was redoing the master bath.
+The one I’d been using while I was redoing the primary bath.

 In all honesty, it makes for a fantastic story.
-Starting with the guest bath means that the master bath job will be even better; I’ll have more practice before tiling the one I’ll use more often.
-And I can still use the tub and sink in the master bath, just not the toilet, so at least I wouldn’t have to run to the gym to shower.
+Starting with the guest bath means that the primary bath job will be even better; I’ll have more practice before tiling the one I’ll use more often.
+And I can still use the tub and sink in the primary bath, just not the toilet, so at least I wouldn’t have to run to the gym to shower.

 No, I mean really, I can’t wait.
-Needing to run downstairs to pee makes for one hell of a reason to get this done ASAP.
+Needing to run downstairs to pee makes for one heck of a reason to get this done ASAP.